CoTrader (COT) Price Hits $0.0001 on Exchanges

-CoTrader (CURRENCY:COT) traded down 6.3% against the dollar during the 24-hour period ending at 20:00 PM Eastern on November 16th.
-CoTrader has a market capitalization of $1.66 million and approximately $1,931.00 worth of CoTrader was traded on exchanges in the last day.
-Over the last week, CoTrader has traded down 13.8% against the dollar.
-One CoTrader coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+CoTrader (CURRENCY:COT) traded down 2.1% against the dollar during the 24-hour period ending at 0:00 AM Eastern on November 21st.
+CoTrader has a total market capitalization of $1.64 million and approximately $1,849.00 worth of CoTrader was traded on exchanges in the last 24 hours.
+One CoTrader coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, CoTrader has traded 12.2% lower against the dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.